michaelmusick/341_webDev_fall2016/README.md

 ## Changes to the Course

 I reserve the right to change the intended content of this course throughout the semester.
 This may be done to adjust for the speed of the class, to better meet educational goals, or to account for changes in technology.

+## References and Sources
+Much of the content for this course will come from the The [HTML & CSS book](http://www.htmlandcssbook.com/).
+Many code examples are also copied or derived from their examples also available from the books homepage.